Terms and Conditions of Use

 (b) U.S. Customers should become familiar with the Uniform Guidelines on Employee Selection Procedures (“UGESP”) issued by the U.S. Equal Employment Opportunity Commission ("EEOC") to help avoid cultural bias and unfair discrimination and to make certain that only job-related selection techniques are used in hiring job applicants.
 Non-U.S. Customers should become familiar with their jurisdiction's employment laws related to bias and discrimination.

-(c) Use of tests for evaluation of job applicant honesty or integrity is unlawful or restricted in some jurisdictions, and Customer will not use the Service (or specific tests or assessments) where or in a manner prohibited by applicable law.
+(c) Use of tests or completed video interviews for evaluation of job applicant honesty or integrity is unlawful or restricted in some jurisdictions, and Customer will not use the Service (or specific tests or assessments) where or in a manner prohibited by applicable law.

-(d) Customer, not Company, is responsible for making testing accommodations for Users as required by applicable law, including, without limitation, the Americans with Disabilities Act of 1990 and EEOC regulations.
-To inquire about available accommodation support within the Service, Customer shall promptly send an "accommodation request" to email@example.com.
+(d) Customer, not Company, is responsible for making testing and video interview accommodations for Authorized Users as required by applicable law, including, without limitation, the Americans with Disabilities Act of 1990 and EEOC regulations.
+To inquire about available accommodation support within the Service, Customer shall promptly send an "accommodation request" to email@example.com for Criteria Services or firstname.lastname@example.org for video interviews.
 Responsibility for compliance remains with Customer whether or not Company assists.